Throughout the Betwixt Series I’ve emphasized that shamanism isn’t called ‘fire in the head’ for no reason.

 You can’t participate in these things and come back to everyday life the same, let alone satisfied.
 That’s why we keep doing it.
 That’s why it affects us so deeply.
 The soul of war and wounding hurts, though its wounds pale beside memories of just how charmed and beguiling Other life is.
 I’ve never had complications bringing a client back from a dismemberment or depossession, though there have been several occasions that I had to coax clients back into their bodies after meeting long lost allies, exploring light worlds that feel like a first-ever homecoming.

 When we venture out with intention, we encounter states of perfection that waking life can’t sustain.
 It’s not built to sustain them, yet some part of us is them.
 We seek them out, over and over.
-Yes, the lure for shamanism can become escapist, creating another recipe for crisis.
+Yes, the lure for soul tending can become escapist, creating another recipe for crisis.

 How do we stay tender to the magick of All Things, yet remain functional, progressive in the drudgery of formed being?
 That is the age-old question.
 It isn’t whether shamanism is real, or who gets to be recognized as one, or if it’s another word for crazy.
 Because no matter how attuned to the beauty and wonder of physicality, no matter how in love, how devoted to being here, it’s not the light experience ever awaiting us Out There.
 It just isn’t.